allenai/csqa2/README.md

  "validations" : ["yes", "no", "bad question", "sensitive", "(A list of player validations for the question that can take the values)"]
 }
 ```

+## Supplementary Material

+The supplementary material document provides additional information about the Dataset, the Data Collection through Gamification, Dataset Analysis, the Experimental Evaluation, and the Model Analysis.
+The supplementary material zipfile contains GPT3 predictions as well as contrast set and qualitative reasoning skills information.